Scout Leadership Positions

 Term of office: Six months, and not more than two consecutive terms.
 Must be at least rank of 1st Class.

 Participation and Responsibilities: Scouts desiring a Leadership Position must naturally understand that a leader has certain responsibilities.
 For example, proper uniform as prescribed for each Troop event is a must.
+A position of responsibility is required for advancement to Star, Life and Eagle, as follows:

 The Senior Patrol Leader (SPL) and Patrol Leaders (PL) must be present for at least 80% of all regular troop meetings and not miss more than two consecutive Troop meetings during their six month term.